MicrosoftDocs/connected-spaces/articles/mobile-app-add-camera-skill-zones.md

 ### Example of a Display effectiveness skill zone that isn’t well-shaped

-This zone overlaps with the end cap and it will also capture data from the side aisles instead of the focus area—the display.
+This zone overlaps with the end cap and it will also capture data from the side aisle instead of the focus area—the display.

 ![Poorly shaped skill zone](media/skill-zone-bad-example.PNG "Poorly shaped skill zone")